jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Let a person deal with their reality.
 If they ask, I'm here to help.
 Most people absolutely loved that approach.
 If they didn't, I wasn't getting nervous on their account.
 That was the key to my vocal freedom.

 I often recall this Land Rover conversation.
-Though I still stutter occasionally, from then I can say I don't have a stutter anymore.
+Though I still stutter occasionally, when I look back that's when I realize I don't have a stutter anymore.

 Soon after, I got promoted to property adjuster.
 A totally different vibe.
 I had my own files, no queue, and time to actually work them.
 I loved that property claims department job and team (I wish I never left).